QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Discussion

 \subsubsection{Holographic complexity}

-The volume/action of the bulk theory is proposed to be connected to the notion of complexity in the CFT \cite{Susskind:2014rva, *Stanford:2014jda, *Brown:2015bva}.
-There is a large volume of work exploring this connection, and it has been shown that perhaps more generally there are an infinite class of bulk quantities that could be understood as complexity\cite{Belin:2021bga, *Belin:2022xmt, *Myers:2024vve}.
-However, precise definitions of complexity on both sides have been tricky to identify.
-Our discrete formulation of the path-integral could be used to define notions of complexity in field theories that can be directly translated between the bulk and the boundary.
-For example, since each 6j symbol for the Virasoro lines can be interpreted as the volume of hyperbolic tetrahedra, we can assign definite complexity to individual ``gate'' corresponding to the 6j symbols that builds up the path-integral.
-Our $U_q(SL(2,\mathbb{R}))$ $6j$ symbols seem to be particularly promising, since Liouville theory has be proposed to capture path integral complexity for 2D CFTs\cite{Caputa:2017urj, *Caputa:2017yrh}.
+The volume/action of the bulk theory is proposed to be connected to the notion of complexity in the CFT \cite{Susskind:2014rva, *Stanford:2014jda, *Brown:2015bva, Belin:2021bga, *Belin:2022xmt, *Myers:2024vve}, although precise definitions on both sides have been tricky to identify.
+Our discrete formulation of the path-integral could be used to define notions of complexity in field theories that translate directly between the bulk and the boundary: each $U_q(SL(2,\mathbb{R}))$ $6j$ symbol (the volume of a hyperbolic tetrahedron) is a ``gate'' building up the path-integral, to which a definite complexity can be assigned.
+This seems particularly promising given that Liouville theory has been proposed to capture path integral complexity for 2D CFTs\cite{Caputa:2017urj, *Caputa:2017yrh}.